 Review: DCS AV-8B N/A Harrier II by Razbam Simulations

-Initially released into early access in late 2017, the Harrier II is one of the most interesting modules currently available in DCS:World thanks to its unique design, advanced systems and special flight characteristics.
+Initially released into early access in late 2017, the Harrier II is one of the most interesting modules currently available in Digital Combat Simulator World.
+Mainly thanks to its unique design, advanced systems and special flight characteristics.

-In this review we will be taking a look into several different parts of the module and evaluating if this powerful chubby bird is a fit for you.
-These points will be divided in several sections:
+In this review we will be taking a look into several different parts of the module and evaluating if this powerful, chubby bird is a fit for you.
+These points will be divided into several sections:

 External and internal 3D models

 Companion AI assets

 Is this aircraft for you?